flexera-public/policy_templates/operational/aws/subnet_name_sync/README.md

-## AWS Subnet Name Tag Sync Policy
+## AWS Subnet Name Tag Sync Policy Template

 ### What it does